Driving towards zero road deaths through an engaging educational playbook

 Breaking down costs and facilitating comparison across different methods of transport — data point and categories fully CMS controlled.

-I designed an 'Atomic Motion Framework' learning from more mature, public facing design systems such as Material UI, ebay's Evo and brand.dropbox.
-Their methodology was largely the same, but didn't directly suit the agency process — often being too rigorous and inflexible to apply to different tech stacks and teams.
+To support the push for motion at launch, I designed an 'Atomic Motion Framework' learning from more mature, public facing design systems such as Material UI, ebay's Evo and brand.dropbox.
+Their methodology was largely the same, but didn't directly suit an agency need for flexibility.

 Form concepts